h4k1m0u/pythonbeginner.org/posts/python-command-line-arithmetic-calculator.md

-In this mini-tutorial, we will implement a simple arithmetic `calculator` which will get its two `operands` and the `operator`, from the command line.
+In this mini-tutorial, we will implement a simple arithmetic `calculator` which will get its two `operands` and the `operator`, either from `keyboard input` or from the `command line arguments`.

 <!--more-->